 In 2023, UC Davis solicited comment on the campus Fossil Fuel-Free Pathway Plan, which identifies opportunities and solutions for eliminating fossil fuel use.
 The Campus Advisory Committee on Sustainability was charged by Chancellor Gary S. May to create the plan in response to a petition for a fossil fuel-free UC Davis initiated by a group of students, faculty and staff.

 CLIMATE PROTECTION – EMISSIONS

-As the campus returned to more in-person activity, behavior-based emissions rose to closer to pre-pandemic levels, although air travel emissions remained considerably lower than pre-pandemic.
+As the campus returned to more in-person activity, behavior-based emissions rose to closer to pre-pandemic levels, although commuting and air travel emissions remain considerably lower than pre-pandemic.
 In addition, the campus purchased or swapped fewer renewable energy certificates than in recent years, contributing to an increase in scope 2 emissions.
-The campus is preparing a Fossil Fuel-Free Pathway Plan, which will demonstrate a path to eliminating most fossil fuel use in operations and offer policy ideas for tackling behavior-based emissions related to commuting and business travel.
+The campus drafted a Fossil Fuel-Free Pathway Plan, which demonstrates a path to eliminating most fossil fuel use in operations and offers policy ideas for tackling behavior-based emissions related to commuting and business travel.